damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

  <details>
   <summary>Click to the examples!</summary>

-*The links below show some kinds of architectural structure of open-source projects*
+*The links below show some kinds of the architectural structure of open-source projects*

 #### *Example 1: architectural structure of* [MPS ventilator](https://www.monolithicpower.com/en/mps-open-source-ventilator)